tpwo/pyzet/docs/README.md

-Grep is your friend when you try to look for something in your ZK repo, especially when it has grown a bit. `pyzet grep` command works by running grep with these flags:
+Grep is your friend when you try to look for something in your ZK repo, especially when it has grown a bit. `pyzet grep` command works by running `git grep` with these flags:

-* `-r` -- it makes a search recursive, meaning that grep will visit every zettel, and print a line from it if it matches search criteria.

-* `-n` -- it adds a line number to the grep output, so you know where the match occurred.
+* `-n` -- matching line number is added to the output

-* `-i` -- it tells grep to ignore letter case.
+* `-i` -- ignore letter case

-* `-I` -- it tells grep to ignore binary files.
+* `-I` -- ignore binary files

-Grep is run directly in `zettels` folder in your ZK repo.
-If you happen to have different files in there, it will also check them, so remember about it.
+Remember that `git grep` will look only in files that are tracked by Git.

 Now, run a grep search on our repo, as we have one zettel in there.
 Let's use `zettel` as a search pattern:

     $ pz grep zettel
-    /home/<your-username>/zet/zettels/20220126232605/README.md:1:# This is my first zettel created with pyzet /home/<your-username>/zet/zettels/20220126232605/README.md:3:The above line is the title of this zettel, and this is part of
+    zettels/20220126232605/README.md:1:# This is my first zettel created with pyzet zettels/20220126232605/README.md:3:The above line is the title of this zettel, and this is part of zettels/20220126232605/README.md:4:its contents.
-    /home/<your-username>/zet/zettels/20220126232605/README.md:4:its contents.
 It's a good practice to wrap lines like that, so zettels

 As you can see, we've got three matches.
 In your output, you should also see some nice coloring (e.g. matched pattern colored with red) if only